 Transport protocols must be able to do connection management over unreliable networks.
-Connection establishment is complicated by the existence of delayed duplicate packets that can reappear at inopportune moments.
+Connection establishment is complicated by the MCA-301 312 existence of delayed duplicate packets that can reappear at inopportune moments.
 It must handle all the service primitives, manage connections and timers, and allocate and utilize credits.
 The Internet has two main transport protocols: UDP and TCP.
-Describe Internet Protocol with a new version of IP i.e. IPv6.